sbliven/oidc_test/README.md

 This is a demo app for the OIDC authentication code flow in a command line tool.

-The tool constructs the authentication request and redirects the user's browser to the single sign-on page.
+The tool constructs the authentication flow and redirects the user's browser to the single sign-on page.
 It starts a tornado webserver to handle the OIDC redirect.
 After the callback arrives it requests an access token and basic user info.

+Supported flows:
+- authentication code flow (confidential clients)
+- authentication code flow with PKCE (public clients)

+## Installation

+To install all dependencies with conda or mamba:

+    conda env create -f environment.yml

+There is also an `environment_dev.yml` file with includes some recommended linters for developing.

+Alternatively, install dependencies listed in the the above file manually with pip.

 ## Client setup